Home School Rules & Statutes

 Summary of Home School Legal Requirements

 Effective July 1, 2016, ORS 339.010 has been amended to lower the age of compulsory attendance from 7 to 6.
 Children between the ages of 6 and 18 are required to attend public school unless they qualify for an exemption.
 Under ORS 339.030, being legally home schooled is one such exemption.
-A child who is not exempt and not attending public school is considered truant, which is a Class C violation with a minimum fine of $165.
+A child who is not exempt and not attending public school is considered truant.
+Failure to send comply with compulsory attendance requirements is a Class C violation of the law and is punishable by a court imposed fine, as provided by ORS 339.925

 Required Days of Instruction